mikebgx/adoptopenjdk-getting-started-kit/adopt-openjdk-getting-started/adopt_openjdk_-_getting_started.md

-# Adopt OpenJDK - Getting started
+# Adopt OpenJDK - Getting started.

  * [What is OpenJDK ?](what_is_openjdk.md)
    * [About OCA - signing the OCA](about_oca_-_signing_the_oca.md)